HiViS: Hiding Visual Tokens from the Drafter for Speculative Decoding in Vision-Language Models: Experiment

+During training, we cap the draft length at $N=4$ to efficiently learn the bias-correction residuals $r^0$-$r^3$.
+At inference time, if drafting exceeds four steps, we reuse $r^3$ for all later steps.
+We use $K=5$ top candidates per step and set loss coefficients to $\beta=0.1$ and $\gamma=1$.
+All remaining hyperparameters follow EAGLE-2 \cite{li2024eagle2}.

-\textbf{Inference Setup:} The experiments are conducted on a single A800 GPU with batch size set to 1.
-In the draft stage, the token tree expands by selecting the top-10 candidates at each layer with a fixed depth of 7, and the top-60 paths ranked by cumulative probability product are retained as candidate outputs.
+\textbf{Inference Setup:} Experiments are conducted on a single A800 GPU with batch size 1.
+During drafting, we expand a top-10 draft tree to depth $\lambda = 6$ and retain the top-60 paths ranked by cumulative probability.